JetBrains/teamcity-documentation/topics/docker-support.md

 ## Amazon ECR

-A connection to Amazon Elastic Container Registry (ECR) allows storing Docker images in private and public AWS registries.
+A connection to Amazon Elastic Container Registry (ECR) allows storing Docker images in private AWS registries.
 For this, such a connection needs to be selected when adding a [Docker Support](docker-support.md) feature to a build configuration.

 Connection settings: